praveen01-pr/BlogApp/README.md

 ESLint 8 with Next plugin

 Environment Variables & Database Setup
-The project requires a MongoDB database connection.

-Set the connection URI as MONGODB_URI in a .env.local file in the blog-app directory.
+MongoDB URI must be set in a .env.local file in the blog-app directory as MONGODB_URI.

-The connection string should be obtained from your MongoDB service and updated in lib/config/db.js.

-See the Setup MongoDB section above for detailed instructions.

-AI Tool Usage Disclosure
-This project utilized AI tools during development:

-ChatGPT: Assisted in generating code snippets, debugging errors, and creating documentation content.

-GitHub Copilot: Provided code completion suggestions to speed development.

-Screenshots and conversation logs of AI assistance have been maintained to comply with disclosure requirements.
+The connection string is used in the lib/config/db.js file to connect to MongoDB.